Trust The Process

 The 12-month Post-Residential Phase begins when graduates return to their communities, pursue higher education, find a job, join the military, or volunteer at least 30 hours a week.
 The goal of this Phase is for graduates to sustain and build on the gains made during the Residential Phase.
 In addition, they must continue to develop and implement their life plans.

-The mentors, matched with the cadets during the Residential Phase, play a critical role in ensuring their continued success.
-They help youth transition from the structured environment of the Residential Phase to self-management.
-The mentors also support and guide the cadets through implementation of their life plans.
+The mentors play a critical role in ensuring the graduate’s continued success.
+They help graduates transition from the structured environment of the Residential Phase to self-management.
+The mentors also support and guide the graduates through implementation of their life plans.